OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 There are corresponding *load* attributes as well, that follow the consumer convention (i.e. consumption is positive).

 Finally, we want to see how our PV systems influence the power levels at the external grid.
-So we extract the *ExternalGrid* entity from the grid’s children and connect it to our output simulator:
+So connect the *ExternalGrid* entity that we extracted above to our output simulator:

 .. literalinclude:: code/scenario_1.py
    :start-after: # connect ext_grid